Goodell backs celebrations on AB's Snapchat

 — Antonio Brown (@AB84) June 19, 2017

-"With the best commish in the game...we're allowed to celebrate now," Brown said.
-Goodell replied with a thumbs up and a "let's do it."
+"With the best commish in the game ... we're allowed to celebrate now," Brown said in the video.
+Goodell replied with a thumbs-up and a "let's do it."

 Goodell seems like an unlikely guest on a star player's Snapchat, but Brown's feed is versatile in nature, covering everything from intense workouts, his son receiving a new Rolex and trips to the dentist.